 Please note that our under home excavation services are offered in conjunction with our house lifting service.

 Any combination of these two options is possible, and we would be happy to discuss them with you.
 In many cases, it is wise for the homeowner to consult an architect for a professional opinion on which option to choose.

 The roof was lifted from 13′ to 19′ above the slab floor.
 Once the roof was lifted, the pre-built wall panels were put in place and, by the next afternoon, the roof was set down and the steel removed.

 When your business needs more space there are several solutions that we can help with.
 We can lift the roof of your structure up to give you added height.
-Whether you have a residential type building or a large warehouse roof, Wolfe House & Building Movers have the expertise and the equipment to lift the roof up 1 foot or 30 feet to give you as much space as you can use.
-If it suits your purposes better, we can raise your building from any point in the wall rather than an entire building lift or just a roof lift.
+Whether you have a residential-type building or a large warehouse roof, we have the expertise and the equipment to lift the roof just 1 foot or up to 30 feet.
+If it suits your purposes better, we can raise your building from any point in the wall rather than lifting the entire building or just the roof.

 Yes, there’s a lot that goes into successfully lifting a structure.
 You might have a lot of questions and probably some concerns about the process.
 Contact us now to talk about your project »